mikro-orm/mikro-orm/docs/blog/2024-11-11-mikro-orm-6-4-released.md

 ## What do you think?

-Those were some highlights from the new version 6.4, but there are many other improvements as well as lots of bug fixes.
-Let us know what you think about it in the comments!
+So those were some highlights from the new version.
+There are many other improvements as well as lots of bug fixes, so be sure to check the [full changelog](https://github.com/mikro-orm/mikro-orm/releases/tag/v6.4.0) too, and let us know what you think about it in the comments!